navsz003/GameOfLifeEN/README.md

 # GameOfLifeEN
-The English version of Game of life
+The English version of "Game of Life"